Ethnography: Informing Personas and Usability Test Scenarios to Evaluate external-Human-Machine Interface (eHMI)

 Contribution: Research Design \ Data Collection and Analysis \ Preparation and Presentation of Deliverables

-Ethnographic research was conducted in collaboration between NRC-SV and the Applied Anthropology M.A. program at SJSU to inform the development of pedestrian personas and autonomous vehicle-pedestrian interaction scenarios for the testing of Autonomous Vehicle-to-Pedestrian (AV2P) communication systems.
+Ethnographic research was conducted in collaboration between NRC-SV and the Applied Anthropology M.A. program at SJSU to inform the development of pedestrian personas and usability test scenarios to evaluate external-Human-Machine Interface (eHMI).